jgewirtzman/ecotypes_drying/README.md

-# About (for GitHub repository description)
-Analysis of Arctic tundra grass responses to experimental water treatments, examining physiological and growth responses across a latitudinal gradient.

-# README.md
 # Arctic Tundra Grass Water Response Analysis

 Analysis code and data for examining Eriophorum vaginatum tussock responses to experimental water treatments across a latitudinal gradient in northern Alaska.